paysonwallach/tailor/README.md

   <br>
 </div>

-[Tailor](https://github.com/paysonwallach/tailor) is a background utility that lets you set the Gtk theme variant of windows matching a given Xorg `WM_CLASS`.
+[Tailor](https://github.com/paysonwallach/tailor) is a small service that lets you set Gtk theme variants on windows by their Xorg `WM_CLASS` properties.

 ## Installation